 As Digiday said, It’s crazy that more people don’t know about this.

-Affiliate Platforms Caught in the Net
+Affiliate platforms caught in the net

 - PartnerStack saw its tracking domain (

-) blacklisted.
+grsm.io) blacklisted.
 Affiliates clicking links were never redirected.
 PartnerStack now recommends branded, first-party domains to bypass EasyList filters. - Skimlinks and VigLink (which inject affiliate links into User Generated content) are routinely blocked so publishers earn zero from those clicks.

 - Products like Samsung’s Smart Anti-Tracking can block first-party cookies and affiliate attribution simply because the cookie name contains words like “track”.